open-telemetry/oteps/text/0000-sensitive-data-redaction.md

 Note that those API calls are no-op and will be implemented by the SDK (as we do it with other API methods as well), this way (almost?) no additional overhead will be created by introducing those annotations.

+Below you will find details on how the `<SENSITIVITY_DETAILS>` are included in the definitions of attributes in the Semantic Conventions.
+By pre-loading the details for known attributes in the SDK configuration a call to `span.setAttribute("url.query", url.toString());` can apply the redaction internally.
+An end user may append/overwrite those details.

 ### Semantic Conventions

 With the definitions above values in the semantic conventions can be annotated with `<SENSITIVITY_DETAILS>` as outlined above, with the exception that no callback functions can be supplied as redaction rules.